orieasterly/portfolio/README.md

 <details>
 <summary><strong>Outcome:</strong></summary>
 The ongoing Capital Expenditure Tracking System project has improved the organization's ability to monitor and manage capital investments effectively.
-Stakeholders now have access to real-time data, enabling informed decision-making, proactive issue resolution, and optimization of capital allocation for improved overall financial performance.
+Stakeholders have access to real-time data, enabling informed decision-making, proactive issue resolution, and optimization of capital allocation for improved overall financial performance.
 </details>